Ask AI

 Roll up your sleeves and start making some Plugins of your own—for yourself or everyone on Sudowrite!
 If you know some basics when it comes to writing prompts for AI, building your first Plugin will be easy.

 But before you get started, make sure to set your profile name to what you want publicly displayed.
+You can do so by clicking the Settings Gear icon in the upper right of Sudowrite and clicking Edit next to the name that appears in the top left of that popup.
 Whatever you set here is what will show up as the Creator Name on Plugins you Publish to the Directory.

-To get started, click on the Create Plugin button in the top right corner of the plugins list page to get to the plugin creation flow.
+To get started, click on the Create Plugin button in the More Tools dropdown, or else on the right of the Plugins Directory.
+Either way, you’ll be put into the plugin creation flow.

 Notion image

-1. Name - Give your Plugin a unique name.
-The name should be succinct, and clearly communicate what the Plugin does since this will be the name seen in the dropdown.
+1. Name - This is your Plugin’s name, and how it will be labeled in the directory should you choose to publish it.
+The name should be succinct, and clearly communicate what the Plugin does since this will also be how you identify the Plugin in the More Tools dropdown.

-1. Description - Describe what the Plugin does and include specifics of how to use it.
+1. Description - This is a description of what the Plugin does and how it works.
+It’s best to include specifics of how to use it—whether it needs a highlight, prompts a user in a text field, or otherwise.
 Depending on the Plugin, it may make sense to include an example input and output response.

-1. Visibility - You can choose to Publish your Plugin or keep it Unlisted.
+1. Visibility Settings - You can choose to Publish your Plugin to the Directory or keep it Unlisted.
 Unlisted plugins do not show up in the Directory or search results, but you can still use them—and anyone with the direct URL would also be able to see/install the Plugin.

 1. Category - Choose a single option from the options available to categorize your Plugin according to what it is for—anything from Analysis & Feedback to World-Building.
 This will determine where the Plugin appears on the Explore page.